dominicbeesley/blitter-vhdl-6502/doc/getting-started.md

 is not recommended as it can be useful to use the MEMI jumper to boot with the Blitter ROMs disabled. (see [Troubleshooting](#troubleshooting))

+## ROM Notes

+In map 0 the slots #4-#7 map directly to the four motherboard sockets and the MOS ROM is taken from the motherboard socket

+In map 0 (the default map, for alternate map see [Alternate ROM sets](#alternate-rom-sets)) the even numbered slots map to battery backed RAM and odd numbered slots map to Flash EEPROM.
+There is little difference between the two except that RAM is marginally faster but is more susceptible to accidental erasure or corruption

 ## VideoNULA